It’s the age of digital transformation. Businesses have to consistently update their processes to adapt to constant change. But adapt how?

 In its quest to provide the highest-quality and most relevant content out there, Google constantly refines its algorithms to separate great from not-so-great.

-The May 2022 broad core algorithm update, like any other Google update, only further emphasizes the need to keep your content fresh and relevant.
-With every change in the algorithms, the search engine looks at sites on a completely new level.
+The December 2024 broad core algorithm update, like any other Google update, only further emphasizes the need to keep your content fresh and relevant.
+With every change in the search algorithms, the search engine looks at sites on a completely new level.
 You need a strong content profile—one that is future update-proof and would showcase your business as an authority in your niche.

 With the right professional, you will enjoy better visibility, a wider reach, and increased sales, among other benefits that SEO has to offer.